Agile Workflows: What It Is and How to Implement It

 Once your team has worked on their sprint’s backlog items, let the product owner present it to your customers.
 The owner will relay the customer’s feedback – which your team can start working on immediately.

-Once your team has completed working on the customer feedback, you can conduct a sprint review before moving on to the next sprint.
+Once your team has completed working on the customer feedback, you can conduct an agile sprint review before moving on to the next sprint.

 Repeat this process until all your sprints and deliverables have been completed!